-The Certificate Program in Neuroscience at Princeton is designed for undergraduate students* with a strong interest in the brain but whose primary studies are in a different subject area.
+The Certificate Program in Neuroscience at Princeton is designed for University undergraduate students with a strong interest in the brain but whose primary studies are in a different subject area.

 For any questions related to the Neuroscience Certificate Program, please contact the PNI Undergraduate Administrator, Paryn Wallace (neurocrt[at]princeton[dot]edu).